HeraclesWang/OSKGC/README.md

 - Text serves as model input
 - Triples and schemas serve as golden labels for:
   - Triple-level factual accuracy evaluation
   - Schema-level structural conformity evaluation

+#### RDF version
+We provide an RDF version of the dataset for researchers who may need it.
+This version contains exactly the same data as the XML-format version, but entities, their types, and relations are represented using URIs, making it more suitable for the Semantic Web community.

 ### Predefined Ontology Schemas [`benchmark/ontology`](./benchmark/ontology)